arcalot/arcalot.github.io/docs/arcaflow/plugins/go/first.md

 # Writing your first Go plugin

-In order to create a Go plugin, you will need to create a Go module project (`go mod init`) and install the Arcaflow SDK usin `go get go.flow.arcalot.io/pluginsdk`.
+In order to create a Go plugin, you will need to create a Go module project (`go mod init`) and install the Arcaflow SDK using `go get go.flow.arcalot.io/pluginsdk`.

 Writing a Go plugin consists of the following 4 parts: